gann0001/Document-Classification/README.md

   >Random Forest       |  0.8318   		|		 0.83
   >K Nearest Neighbors |  0.67			|		 0.66
   >Random Forest
 Logistic Regression performed better across all the modes.
-Hyperparameter tuning definitely help to make model better for random forest and SVM.
+Hyperparameter tuning definitely helps to make the model better for random forest and SVM.

 **Web Page Development:**

--   I used Flask which is a micro frame work written in python.
+-   I used Flask which is a microframework written in python.

--   Restful API for the web service and it returns json formatted output
+-   Restful API for the web service and it returns JSON formatted output

 -   Used HTML/CSS/JavaScript/Bootstrap to develop basic webpage where it contains text box and submit button to take an action